Fiona Apple’s “The Idler Wheel…” turns 13

 Every Single Night is a cute-sounding opener into a not-so-cute, always-fighting mind.
 She doesn’t sing it as someone who has survived a finished battle, but rather she’s in the midst of it.
 The track feels like it’s building up to something and she just isn’t able to release it, like when you need a good cry but the tears just don’t come out.
 But she tells us, “I just wanna feel everything”.

-Jonathan opens with this ominous combination of a distant rattling and her signature piano.
+Jonathan opens with an ominous distant rattling and her signature piano.
 It’s a bittersweet song, and despite its dark instrumentation, there’s love in the lyrics: “Jonathan, anything and anyone you have done has gotta be alright with me.
 If she’s part of the reason you are how you are, she’s alright with me”.
 Total, unconditional acceptance.
-Hearing this, it makes sense why Fiona and her ex-boyfriend—and namesake of this song—stayed friends after their breakup.

-The drums continue into the rolling and rattling Left Alone.
-It’s one of my favourites from the album—and hers.
-The song has such movement, like you’re tumbling down towards something.
-Finally, we arrive land at the question, “how can I ask anyone to love me when all I do is beg to be left alone?”
-This hypocrisy of ours is too much to handle, and we keep on rolling into the next verse.
+The drums continue into the rolling and rattling Left Alone, a personal favourite of mine (and hers).
+The song tumbles down with a chaotic stream of consciousness halted by harsh introspection: “how can I ask anyone to love me when all I do is beg to be left alone?”
+Before answering the question, she rolls on to the next verse.

 This song has some of the best lyrics I’ve ever heard.
 “It hurt more than it ought to hurt, I went to work to cultivate a callus” and “My ills are reticulate, my woes are granular, the ants weigh more than the elephants.”
-Who among us has not handled major life changes with grace, but been pushed over the edge after a minor inconvenience?
+Who among us has not handled major life changes with grace, yet been pushed over the edge at a minor inconvenience?

 “ It explores the worst, ugliest parts of the human experience and forgives it.”